 Treatment of Staff

-All of us should be able to work without facing ridicule, aggression and abuse.
-Our staff have been subject to this on a regular basis last year and again since re-opening.
-At the discretion of management, we will suspend members who direct this behaviour at our staff.
-You are not welcome on our courses.
+Golf Dundee have a zero-tolerance policy when it comes to abusive or aggressive behaviour towards our staff.
+All of us should be able to work without facing aggression and abuse.
+Our staff have the right to work without receiving aggressive or abusive behaviour.
+Where we are made aware of such behaviour Management reserve the right to suspend memberships.

 Course Furniture

 Avoid touching flag sticks or any course furniture remaining on the course.
+Please take any litter home with you or use the bins provided at the starters box

-FACTS
+Scottish Government COVID Guidance

-The Scottish Government guidance around face coverings and social distancing should be followed at all times.
+Golfers must, follow the current government guidance at all times, particularly in relation to face coverings and social distancing.
+Please do not attend the course if you are displaying any symptoms of Covid 19.

 General Guidance

-Do not shake hands, do not exchange scorecards, do not share clubs or any other equipment.
+Please do not shake hands, exchange scorecards, share clubs or any other equipment.